Khaled-Alsouleman/UserManagment/README.md

 It is important to know that all user account attributes are mandatory when creating a new account or updating an existing one.
 Otherwise, you'll get a 400 status code, which indicates a bad request.

+With the Get request you get all account information except the password.
+In order for the password to be displayed, you must specify “showPassword=true” as the query parameter for get single user and “showPasswords=true” for get all users.